-While the Sega Dreamcast was discontinued in 2001 here in the United States of America, it held on much longer in Japan.
+While the Sega Dreamcast was discontinued in 2001 in the United States, it held on much longer in Japan.
 This was Sega's last entry into the console world and was by far their most under-rated system.
-The system aimed to capitalize on online gaming before online gaming even became popular (Xbox 360 and Playstation 3 made online gaming popular) and had better graphics by far than its competition of Playstation 2, Xbox and Gamecube.
-Even employees of popular gaming stores have told me first hand that games I previously played on Dreamcast will look worse on the PS2.
+The system aimed to capitalize on online gaming before online gaming even became popular—Xbox 360 and Playstation 3 made online gaming popular—and had much better graphics than its competitors, including the Playstation 2, Xbox and Gamecube.
+Even employees of popular gaming stores have told me that games I previously played on Dreamcast will look worse on the PS2.

-However, during its short run Capcom really stepped up to the plate to show its support for the system.
-Some of the greatest fighting games of all time have been released for the system that still has a cult following years later, and is the only system I've ever owned that I never sold.
+However, during its short run, Capcom really stepped up to the plate to show its support for the system.
+Some of the greatest fighting games of all time have been released for the system, and they still has a cult following years later.
+The Dreamcast is the only system I've ever owned that I never sold.

 This game took full advantage of the Dreamcast's power and provided gamers with one of the best games ever delivered to a system.
 The super moves, the large collection of characters, and the massive amount of unlockables made this one fighting game you could play over and over with your friends without getting bored.